Overheads Cost Accounting | BCOM, BAF, BMS (Free Lectures)

 Overheads

-The third important element of costs of any product or service is overheads.
-Overheads may be
+The third important element of costs of any product or service is overhead.
+Overheads may be manufacturing or non-manufacturing.
+Later, we briefly discuss the classification of overheads.

-Overheads = Indirect materials+ Indirect labour + Indirect expenses
+Overheads = Indirect materials + Indirect labour + Indirect expenses

 Classification of overheads